FalseChord/fbcrawl/README.md

 To enforce concurrency the `CONCURRENT_REQUESTS` parameter is set to `1`, this slows down the crawler but yields a tidier CSV in the end.
 If you don't care about row orders you can increase the parameter to a higher number and crawling will be faster.

 Reactions are the total number of reactions that the comment gets, a finer subdivision in types of reactions is not implemented.

-# TODO
-## Idea Brainstorm
-~~The crawler only works in italian:~~
-* ~~add english interface support~~
-* ~~add spanish interface support~~
-* ~~add french interface support~~
-* ~~add portuguese interface support~~

-~~Crawling starts from the beginning of 2017, it needs to go back until 2006:~~
-* ~~write appropriate recursive functions in parse_page~~

-~~Retrieve CSV timely ordered:~~
-* ~~Implement synchronous crawling~~

-~~Comments and commentators are not parsed:~~
-* ~~write a spider that crawls all the comments from a given post~~
-* ~~scrape total number of reactions from comments~~
-* ~~add features representing connections between commentators (-> reply-to)~~

-The number of shares is not retrieved, it is not available in `mbasic.facebook.com`.
-Also the number of comments field only counts direct comments and not reply comments, because that's how mbasic works.
-To fix both of these issues:
-* extract URL of post and use m.facebook.com to retrieve these data

-Some other interesting features can be derived.
-Comments and commentators can be related better to post and page:
-* count comments from same commentator under a post

-Better handling of data:
-* merge comments and posts and use JSON instead of CSV
-* add postgresql pipeline for simple CSV
-* add mongodb pipeline for more complex JSON

-Integrate data visualization:
-* display reactions and other features (comments, shares etc.) as timeseries
-* add networkx or graph-tools support to display connections (features as links) between posts and people (nodes)
-* inegrate gephi or save out to gephi

-The script is not very user friendly:
-* create a gui using pyqt